mediacloud/backend/doc/controversy_mining.markdown

 Approaches we have used in the past to add more content to a sparse controversy include:

 * editing the parameters of the query (keywords, dates, and / or sources) to find more seed stories;
-* adding and backfilling with feedly a new media set with relevant sources;
+* adding and backfilling with feedly a new media collection with relevant sources;
 * manually creating a list of relevant seed urls through google searches, manual curation, or other such methods;
 * mining twitter for a list of links using crimson hexagon;